djmurphy32/peter-smith/README.md

 1. Install netlify CLI using `npm i netlify-cli -g`
 1. Login to netlify using `netlify login` and complete the login through you browser
 1. Pull the images locally using `git lfs pull`
+1. Run `npm i`
+1. Start the app using `npm start`

+ ## Setup if running in dev container

+1. Open the repo in the dev container
+1. Login to netlify using `netlify login` and complete the login through you browser
+1. Pull the images locally using `git lfs pull`
+1. Run `npm i`
 1. Start the app using `npm start`